pcrockett/mollysocket-fly/README.md

 ### Getting Molly with UnifiedPush working

+_If you want your MollySocket server to update automatically, see [AUTOUPDATE](doc/AUTOUPDATE.md) before you start going through these steps._

 **Launch your MollySocket server:**

 Set up a Fly.io account and install the CLI.
 You may also need to associate a credit card with that